 Third grade marks an important time in children’s education as they transition from what is often known as the “lower grades” to the “upper grades.”
-It is a crucial time in students’ learning as they become more independent and mature learners.
-In 3rd grade students progress from practicing basic skills to mastering them and moving on to further developing more complex skills.
-Third graders become more advanced readers, writers, mathematicians and thinkers, digging deeper into topics and beginning to analyze what they learn.
+It is a crucial period in students’ learning as they become more independent and mature learners.
+In 3rd grade, students progress from practicing basic skills to mastering them and moving on to further developing more complex skills.
+Third graders become more advanced readers, writers, mathematicians, and thinkers, digging deeper into topics and beginning to analyze what they learn.

 The 3rd grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings and discussions.
 There are often also areas or centers dedicated to different subjects of learning.
 For instance, there may be an area with all of the math tools and supplies as well as a class library dedicated to reading.
 Technology is a very important part of the 3rd grade classroom as students use it for writing and research.

 After mastering reading skills in earlier grades, 3rd graders become better and more independent readers.
 Third grade reading work focuses on teaching kids how to think and talk about what they read in deeper and more detailed ways.
 Students read longer texts, and specifically, most read chapter, fiction books.
 Many reading lessons are dedicated to writing about and talking about texts to think about their meanings, lessons, and important ideas.
 Third graders are also encouraged to develop their own points of views about books and texts that they read, talking about their ideas about a text or characters.
 Series books are also important in 3rd grade.
 As students read these both independently and as a class, they can make connections across different books within one series as well as talk about how the characters change.
 As 3rd graders read more, they become more fluent readers and learn to read harder and more complex words.
 In addition, students learn the definition and pronunciation of complex words they encounter.

 In order to build reading skills, your 3rd grader: